awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 ## Create a package \(advanced\)<a name="distributor-working-with-packages-create-adv"></a>

-In this section, learn about how advanced users can create a package in Distributor after uploading installable assets zipped with installation and uninstallation scripts, and a JSON manifest file, to an S3 bucket\.
+In this section, learn about how advanced users can create a package in Distributor after uploading installable assets zipped with installation and uninstallation scripts, and a JSON manifest file, to an Amazon S3 bucket\.

 To create a package, prepare your \.zip files of installable assets, one \.zip file per operating system platform\.
 At least one \.zip file is required to create a package\.
 Next, create a JSON manifest\.
 The manifest includes pointers to your package code files\.
 When you have your required code files added to a folder, and the manifest is populated with correct values, upload your package to an S3 bucket\.